ceejbot/monitoring-budget/slides.md

 # [fit] for-pay/SAAS services exist
 # [fit] but I can't afford them

 ^ They charge by volume and I have a lot of volume.
+NewRelic.
+Rising Stack has an awesome node monitor service in beta.

 ---